anaconda0/Eshara/README.md

 # Eshara
- omcmunication between disabled (mute and deaf) and normal people
+ comcmunication between disabled (mute and deaf) and normal people